Mental health disorders in men are more common than you think, even though most people tend to shy away from talking about it.

 - Performing regular exercise for boosting ‘endorphin’ hormones count.

-- Eating healthy food on time including omega-3 fatty acid and folic acid eating stuff.
+- Eating healthy food on time including foods rich in omega-3 fatty acids and folic acids.

 - Taking enough sleep and going to bed on time.